Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Rays have a record of 7-2.
+- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 8-1.

-- In their last 10 games with a total, the Rays and their opponents have combined to hit the over just once.
+- In their last 10 games with a total, the Rays and their opponents are 2-7-1 when it comes to hitting the over.

-- The Rays have won two of their last four games against the spread.
+- The Rays have two wins against the spread in their last three chances.

 Rays Betting Records & Stats

-- The Rays are 42-14 in games they were favored on the moneyline (winning 75% of those games).
+- The Rays have won 75.4% of the games this season when they were the moneyline favorite (43-14).

-- The implied moneyline probablility in this matchup gives the Rays a 62.3% chance to win.
+- The Rays have an implied moneyline win probability of 52.4% in this game.

-- Tampa Bay has had an over/under set by oddsmakers 65 times, and have combined with opponents to go over the total in 35 of those games (35-26-4).
+- Tampa Bay has combined with opponents to go over the total 36 times this season for a 36-26-4 record against the over/under.

-- The Rays have an 8-2-0 record against the spread this season (covering 80% of the time).
+- The Rays have collected an 8-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!